(9 days/8 nights) Tour code: SH3

 DAY 8 (Sat): AROUND THE TO REYKJAVIK (210 km)

-Today begins with an introduction to the special qualities of the unique breed of Icelandic horse.
+Today begins with an introduction to the special qualities of the unique breed of Icelandic horse at a short horse riding display and a chance to meet some of the stars of the show.
 Then it’s off around the famous route to visit Gullfoss, the beautiful, double “Golden Falls”, and the active geothermal area of Geysir, where Strokkur (“The Churn”) spouts up to 25m every few minutes.
 A visit to the ancient Viking Parliament area of Thingvellir National Park rounds off the day before you return to for one last night.

 DAY 9 (Sun): DEPARTURE DAY (50 km)